-Yesterday, the users of Verizon Wireless network noticed the Netflix videos streaming at a considerably low speed.
-The Verizon users have reported to Reddit where they claimed slow downloading speed not more than 10Mbps while being connected to Netflix.
+Yesterday, the users of the Verizon Wireless network noticed that Netflix videos stream at a considerably low speed.
+The Verizon users have reported to Reddit that they claimed a slow downloading speed of not more than 10Mbps while being connected to Netflix.

-However, Verizon in a statement given to Ars Technica has admitted the traffic capping but has also claimed it as an issue caused due to temporary video optimization test.
+However, Verizon in a statement given to Ars Technica has admitted the traffic capping but has also claimed it was an issue caused due to temporary video optimization test.

-A Verizon Wireless spokesperson said that a network testing is being done since past few days to optimize the network’s video applications.
-This testing should be finished shortly and the users streaming experience was not affected due to it.
+A Verizon Wireless spokesperson said that network testing had been done over the past few days to optimize the network’s video applications.
+This testing should be finished shortly and the user’s streaming experience was not affected due to it.

 However, it’s depicted that the other streaming services on Verizon wireless network could also have similar caps as Netflix is the only service to provide speed-test tools for measurements.

-Yet, a Verizon representative called such analysis as senseless and “dead wrong”.
+Yet, a Verizon representative called such analysis senseless and “dead wrong.”

 With this, the spokesperson confirmed to The Verge that the speed caps of 10Mbps were applied for some of the users.
 According to him, video at 1080p is of HD quality and it looks great at 10 Mbps.
 Therefore, the customer experience shouldn’t be affected due to the conducted test.

 Capped video applications enforced without pre-notice to the customers have such clarification that seems consistent.
-Regardless of the fact that many users could not figure out the speed limits but still it could not be considered as an optimization.
-Verizon’s claim of it being a sign of simple optimization is pointing out towards the speed throttling issue, the net neutrality advocates have been warning about.
+Regardless of the fact that many users could not figure out the speed limits but it still could not be considered an optimization.
+Verizon’s claim of it being a sign of simple optimization is pointing out the speed throttling issue the net neutrality advocates have been warning about.

-Notably, it’s not something regarding Verizon and Netflix battle.
-According to New York Times report, Netflix, in 2014 had shown a pop-up to some of the users blaming Verizon as a cause for slow speed.
+Notably, it’s not something regarding Verizon and Netflix’s battle.
+According to New York Times report, Netflix, in 2014, had shown a pop-up to some of the users blaming Verizon as a cause for slow speed.